What is the Owens Lake Project?

-- The initial goal of the restoration was to mitigate the blowing dust and institute effective dust control programs, but has had the added benefit of reviving in small part the ecosystem that once flourished as a breeding ground for millions of birds, and supported vast and beautiful alkali meadows around the lake.
-In just three years since the re-watering of the lower Owens River commenced, bird populations around the lake have increased exponentially, and the native plant life has begun to revive as well.
-To ensure continued restoration of the Owens Lake that now includes habitat restoration as a goal, a network of groups in the Owens Valley including the Eastern Sierra Audubon Society, the Owens Valley Committee, the Bristlecone Pine Chapter of the California Native Plants Society and the Eastern Sierra Land Trust have all been working hard to see the restoration continued and, hopefully, expanded with this additional goal in mind.
-For this documentary project, Mike Prather of Eastern Sierra Audubon has already been of invaluable help in familiarizing me with the lake and its various bird habitats.
+LADWP’s only legal requirement was to mitigate the blowing dust and institute effective dust control programs, but it has had the added benefit of reviving in small part the ecosystem that once flourished as a breeding ground for millions of birds, and supported vast and beautiful alkali meadows around the lake.
+Since re-watering of the lower Owens River commenced, bird populations around the lake have increased exponentially and the native plant life has begun to revive as well.
+To ensure continued restoration of the Owens Lake that now includes habitat restoration as a goal, a network of groups in the Owens Valley including the Eastern Sierra Audubon Society, the Owens Valley Committee, the Bristlecone Pine Chapter of the California Native Plants Society and the Eastern Sierra Land Trust began lobbying and working with the LADWP to get the utility to consider some kind of habitat preservation at the lake.

 It’s been over six years since the LADWP dedicated the Owens Trails and constructed a network of habitats to support bird life at the lake.
 It’s time to revisit the lake and see how those habitats are maturing and expand the scope of this documentary to include all the wildlife at home on the lake–and the diversity may surprise you!

 Now that I’m actively back at work on the project, check back often for new blog updates, and follow along on social media by clicking any of the icons at the top of the page.

 For questions or for more information about this project, contact me at email@example.com.
 All photographs by Robin Black are © Copyright Robin Black.
 Any and all use in any form requires advance permission from the photographer, and unauthorized uses will be pursued.
 Please contact this site to request permission in the form of a license.